hotgloupi/configure.py/README.md

 #### Typed variables and command line operator syntax

 Variables are strongly typed, but they all conveniently default to be of type strings.
-Available types are bool, string, list and dictionary.
+Available types are bool, string, and list of strings.

     # v1, v2, v3 and v4 are all booleans and equal to True
     $ ./configure -D v1 -D v2=TRUE -D v3=true -D v4=1